Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Statement of results

-We now turn to the opposite direction, computing $\CFDa(S^3\setminus K)$ from $\CFKm(K)$.
-Recall that $\CFKm(K)$ is a finitely generated, free, $\ZZ$-filtered, graded chain complex over $\Field[U]$.
-We first look at such complexes in general.
-Let $C$ be a finitely-generated free $\Field[U]$ module equipped with \begin{itemize} \item an integer-valued grading, which we refer to as the {\em Maslov grading}~$M$, \item an integer-valued filtration, the {\em Alexander filtration}~$A$, and \item a differential, denoted $\partial$. \end{itemize} These data satisfy the following compatibility conditions: \begin{itemize} \item The differential $\partial$ drops the Maslov grading by one: for homogeneous $\xi\in C$, $M(\partial \xi) = M(\xi) - 1$. \item The differential $\partial$ respects the Alexander filtration: $A(\partial\xi) \le A(\xi)$.
-(Here $A(\xi)$ is the lowest degree of the filtration containing $\xi$.) \item Multiplication by $U$ is compatible with the Maslov grading, in the sense that $M(U\cdot \xi) = M(\xi)-2$. \item Multiplication by $U$ respects the Alexander filtration, in the sense that $A(U\cdot \xi) \le A(\xi)-1$. \end{itemize}
+We now look at filtered $\Field[U]$ modules in general.
+Let $C$ be a finitely-generated free $\Field[U]$ module equipped with \begin{itemize} \item an integer-valued grading, which we refer to as the {\em Maslov grading}~$M$, \item an integer-valued ascending filtration, the {\em Alexander filtration}~$A$, and \item a differential, denoted $\partial$. \end{itemize} Assume these data satisfy the following compatibility conditions: \begin{itemize} \item The differential $\partial$ drops the Maslov grading by one: for homogeneous $\xi\in C$, $M(\partial \xi) = M(\xi) - 1$. \item The differential $\partial$ respects the Alexander filtration: $A(\partial\xi) \le A(\xi)$. \item Multiplication by $U$ is compatible with the Maslov grading, in the sense that $M(U\cdot \xi) = M(\xi)-2$. \item Multiplication by $U$ drops the Alexander filtration by at least~$1$, in the sense that $A(U\cdot \xi) \le A(\xi)-1$. \end{itemize}

 Given such a $C$, there are two naturally associated chain complexes.
-One complex, which we call the {\em vertical complex} $\Cvert\coloneqq C/(U\cdot C)$, is a filtered complex which inherits the Alexander filtration.
-Its homology is called the {\em vertical homology}, denoted $\Hvert(C)$.
-Next define $C_0 \coloneqq C\otimes_{\Field[U]} \Field[U,U^{-1}]$.
-This has two filtrations, namely the Alexander filtration and the filtration by the powers of $U$.
-Then the \emph{horizontal complex} $\Chor$ is defined to be the degree~0 part of the associated graded space to~$C_0$ with respect to the Alexander filtration.
-(Note that $\Cvert$ is the degree 0 part of the associated graded space to $C_0$ with respect to the filtration by $U$ powers.)
-The complex $\Chor$ still has the filtration by powers of~$U$ and inherits a differential, whose homology is called the {\em horizontal homology}, denoted $\Hhor(C)$.
+One complex, which we call the {\em vertical complex} $ \gls*{Cvert} \coloneqq C/(U\cdot C)$, is a filtered complex which inherits the Alexander filtration.
+Its homology is called the {\em vertical homology}, denoted~$\gls*{Hvert}(C)$.
+Next define $C^{\infty} \coloneqq C\otimes_{\Field[U]} \Field[U,U^{-1}]$.
+This has two filtrations, namely the Alexander filtration and the filtration by powers of $U^{-1}$.
+(Precisely, the $s\th$ filtered part of the second filtration contains generators $U^t \x$, where $t \ge -s$ and $\x$ is a generator of~$C$.)
+Then the \emph{horizontal complex}~$\gls*{Chor}$ is defined to be the degree~0 part of the associated graded complex to~$C^{\infty}$ with respect to the Alexander filtration.
+(Note that $\Cvert$ is the degree 0 part of the associated graded space to $C^{\infty}$ with respect to the filtration by $U$ powers.)
+The complex $\Chor$ still has the filtration by powers of~$U^{-1}$ and inherits a differential, whose homology is called the {\em horizontal homology}, denoted $\gls*{Hhor}(C)$.